-However, this is currently limited to the university level and the participation of women entrepreneurs in EIT start-ups, the EIT Awards and innovation communities management has also been limited.
+This is currently limited to the university level; the participation of women entrepreneurs in EIT start-ups, the EIT Awards and innovation communities management has also been limited.

 Although women are often early adopters of new technology, they are rarely at their inception.
 If technological developments are almost entirely conducted by men, then half of society is not represented in the development process.
 It is also widely admitted that a more diverse ecosystem leads to better products and services, grants access to new and different experiences, and significantly improves the work environment and company and talent productivity.

 In addition, young girls’ interest and enthusiasm in digital entrepreneurship and leadership are often damaged over time by stereotyping, cultural discouragement, peer pressure, and lack of inspiration and role models resulting in a lack of confidence to engage with entrepreneurship, leadership and technology.

 The long-term objective is to empower women entrepreneurs and nurture women leaders by increasing the number of girls aged 12 to 18 interested in technology, innovation, digitalisation, entrepreneurship and leadership.
 Through this, the EIT will: